 The question is: does this make a difference halakhicly?
 I believe that it does.
-At one time someone who was born deaf would have been exempt from all Torah obligations; the inability to communicate put such people in the category one without thought or reason.
+At one time, someone who was born deaf would have been exempt from all Torah obligations; the inability to communicate put such people in the category of one without thought or reason.
 But in our day, deaf-mutes are no longer in the category of “hereshim,” due to their ability to communicate via alternate means.

 In the same way, halakha should be able to recognize the free-agent status of women today.
 The redefinition of who is a “heresh” serves as a good example of how the category of “nashim” might be redefined so as to exclude the vast majority of Jewish women today.